Glob-Expansion (of source directories) does not work on "working directory" #609

 The Level-2 output of

-path is used.I gues borgmatic simply does a
+borgmatic createhas no info that the relativeworking_directorypath is used.I gues borgmatic simply does a

-bevore.
+cdbevore.
 Maybe include this in Level-2 output.I now have a work-around:

 includes all directories and files of

-in a relative manner.My initial goal was to only include directories (and files) that do not start with a dot.
+/path/to/work-dirin a relative manner.My initial goal was to only include directories (and files) that do not start with a dot.
 For this I found the following glob pattern to work:

-This is how I came up with the simplified example in the original post.
+[!.]*This is how I came up with the simplified example in the original post.

 I just noticed: for not having

-directories/files in the repo I could also simply use the exclude patterns.I apologize for the delay in getting to this.
+.*directories/files in the repo I could also simply use the exclude patterns.I apologize for the delay in getting to this.
 Supporting globs relative to the configured working directory seems like a totally reasonable feature!

 Yeah, this is a YAML limitation.
 You need to quote the asterisk, as you discovered.